aneeshroy/NBA-Draft-Analysis/README.md

-# Air Quality Regression Analysis
+# NBA Draft Analysis
-A measurement, regression, and analysis of different air quality metrics to determine and estimate PM 2.5 values in the contiguous US.
-Done with the tidyverse library using R.
+A measurement, analysis, and regression of different metrics of college basketball players to determine their draft position from 1996-2019.
+Done using the tidyverse library in R Studio.